NBA Rumors: Carmelo Anthony Wants To Join Lakers, Play With LeBron James

 Shocking.

 Anthony could be a decent fit with Lakers, as his outside shooting — he made a career-high 169 3-pointers last season — would be a great compliment to James’ drive-and-dish philosophy.
-However, one has to wonder Whether Anthony is prepared to play second (or even third) fiddle, as he didn’t take kindly to the role last season.
+However, one has to wonder whether Anthony is prepared to play second (or even third) fiddle, as he didn’t take kindly to the role last season.

 For what it’s worth: We think he’d be a great addition to the Boston Celtics.